alien4cloud/samples/org/alien4cloud/doc/kube/kcontainers/03-Apache-cfg/readme.md

 * Container into a Deployment
 * NodePort Service that expose a container's endpoint
-* Usage of ConfiMap configure a container
+* Usage of confiMap to configure a container
-* Fill a configMap file with a node property.
+* Fill a configMap file with a node property value.
 * postStart exec command of a container

 ## How to deploy